dwhall/HeyMac/docs/HeyMacApv6Overview.rst

 provides other pieces of information useful to communication and networking.
 By listening to the radio over time and hearing beacons and other messages, a node builds a list of its immediate neighbors.
-Two-way communication with these neighbors is likely, but not guaranteed.
+Two-way communication with each neighbor is likely, but not guaranteed.
-The conditions may be such that the neighbor cannot hear you for some reason.
+The conditions may be such that a neighbor cannot hear you for some reason.

 A node communicates with its neighors by sending broadcast or addressed HeyMac Commands.
 There are a handful of HeyMac Commands that do a number of useful things.